irenealgi/irenealegre.com/reading-list.md

 ---
 2018 has been my best reading year so far; I have also delved deeply into non-fiction and design books while becoming very picky with any fiction books I did commit to reading.

-It's interesting to see how my interests have both changed and expanded throughout the years, and especially in 2018.
+It's interesting to see how my curiosity has both changed and expanded throughout the years, and especially in 2018.
 As a fiction reader I was already quite eclectic and never read solely within a niche, but I'd have never thought I would be swapping fiction for biographies, essays, books about design and – most surprising of all – self-help books.

 I've found myself reading travel literature by Steinbeck, biographies by Zweig, books about sex and hormonal changes and a colourful array of books on intentional living.